reinierdevalk/abtab/README.md

 #### macOS
 macOS comes with its own default version of `getopt`, BSD `getopt`.
 If GNU `getopt` is made the default `getopt` by adding it to the `PATH`, scripts that rely on BSD `getopt` may not work anymore on your machine.
 It is therefore recommended not to do this.

-Instead, `abtab` has a built-in check that selects the `getopt` version based on the operating system that is detected -- ensuring that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.
+Instead, `abtab` has a built-in check that selects the `getopt` version based on the operating system that it detects -- ensuring that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.

 #### Windows
 To ensure that GNU `getopt` is available in the CLI, confirm that the installation path is on the system `PATH` by running